menna-elbastawesy/menna-elbastawesy/README.md

 - 📫 How to reach me **menna.elbastawesy19@gmail.com**

 - 📄 Know about my experiences
--
-- Pioneer ERP
+  Pioneer ERP
   UI/UX Designer | August, 2022 - December, 2022
-It's ERP system i'm responsible for creating a new user-interface design for their point of sell, dashboard and some pages for their dedicated mobile app to make it more useable and easy to use for their users
+  It's ERP system i'm responsible for creating a new user-interface design for their point of sell, dashboard and Some pages for their dedicated mobile app to make it   more useable and easy to use for their users

 <h3 align="left">Connect with me:</h3>
 <p align="left">